microsoft/vscode-docs/docs/supporting/faq.md

 Yes, VS Code is [free for private or commercial use](https://code.visualstudio.com/license).

-## I would like to report an issue with an Extension
+## I would like to report an issue with an VS Code extension

-For bugs, feature requests and to contact an extension author you should use the links available in the VS Code marketplace.
-However, if there is an issue where an extension does not follow our code of conduct e.g. includes profanity, ponography or presents a risk to the user - then we have an alias where you can [contact us to report the issue](mailto:VSMarketplace@microsoft.com) once the mail is received our Marketplace team will look into an appropriate course of action up-to and including unpublishing the extnesion.
+For bugs, feature requests or to contact an extension author, you should use the links available in the Visual Studio Code [Marketplace](https://marketplace.visualstudio.com/vscode).
+However, if there is an issue where an extension does not follow our code of conduct, for example it includes profanity, pornography or presents a risk to the user, then we have an email alias where you can [contact us to report the issue](mailto:VSMarketplace@microsoft.com).
+Once the mail is received, our Marketplace team will look into an appropriate course of action, up to and including unpublishing the extension.

 ## How do I find what version of VS Code I am using?